ant-media/ant-media-documentation/docs/guides/publish-live-stream/rtmp/publish-with-teradek.md

+---
+title: How to publish with Teradek
+description: How to publish with Teradek
+keywords: [Ant Media Server Documentation, Ant Media Server Tutorials]
+---

 # How to publish with Teradek

 Teradek Vidiu Pro is fully compatible with Ant Media Server.
 Before starting, you need to create a live stream in Ant Media Server web panel.
 You can create a stream in LiveApp or WebRTCAppEE, as there are differences between them.
 However, your RTMP URL changes depending on which one to choose.
 When you create a live stream, your RTMP URL will be in the following format: